4.12. Plotting Functions

 Fig. 4.65 Example of an Abbe Plot.

-Cost plots are used to debug the focus search and assess how pronounced a focus or focus region is.
-Plotting the cost function and result is done by calling the focus_search_cost_plot method from optrace.plots.
+These plots are for debugging the focus search and assessing how pronounced a focus or focus region is.
+Plotting the cost function and result is done through the focus_search_cost_plot method from optrace.plots.
 It requires the res, fsdict results from the focus_search function.

 from optrace.plots import focus_search_cost_plot